ixqifeba/ixqifeba.github.io/content/posts/imprints.md

 my brother in your camaraderie, and my sister in your sweetness.

-in their embrace,
+In that embrace,
-I lost the boundary??
+I lost
 the divide.
-The

----
-In your stoic persistence,
-that I turned
-for an embrace,
-I realized then
-that's how they died
-and all
-they had done for me.
---/

 I didn't know
 that's how they died